Sustainability and Transformation Plans/Partnerships

 In 2016 plans were drafted in every area around the country laying out major changes to how services will be organised over the next decade.

-Called Sustainability and Transformation Plans they attempt to find solutions to the pressures on the NHS, but controversy quickly followed their publication as in many areas they contained cuts to services and staffing.
+Called Sustainability and Transformation Plans (STPs) they attempt to find solutions to the pressures on the NHS, but controversy quickly followed their publication as in many areas they contained cuts to services and staffing.

 A key public concern is that the plans are not realistic and are undermined by a lack of resources and by the government's requirement to remove all local financial deficits.

 What's in the plans?